MarkIsBravo/ChatApp/README.md

 # ChatApp
 A simple app built using JS front-end and a MongoDB back-end.
-JS

 Users can input text and chat with each other anonymously.